Naples - Amalfi

 When is the best time to book a ferry to Amalfi?

 The best time to book ferries from Naples to Amalfi is usually as early as possible.
-By booking in advance, you’ll not only get your tickets at the best available prices, but you’ll also get a better choice of departure times and cabin/seating options.
+By booking in advance, you’ll not only get your tickets at the best available prices, but you’ll also get a better choice of departure times and seating options.

 We’d recommend making your booking at least a few weeks in advance to benefit from the best offers.
 Bear in mind that prices may vary depending on the season and availability.